LukeManiac/Super-Mario-Bros./README.md

 # Super Mario Bros. for Python

 ## Overview
-This is a Python-based recreation of the classic **Super Mario Bros.** game.
+This is a Python-based recreation of the classic **Super Mario Bros.** game by LukeManiac, **me**.
 The game utilizes the `pygame` library for rendering, input handling, and audio management.
 The purpose of this project is to demonstrate an implementation of a simple platformer game, along with customizable control schemes, sound settings, and player options.

 ## Features
 - **Menu System**: Interactive menu system with customizable options.